Deforming elephants of Q-Fano threefolds: Preliminaries on deformations of a pair

 For a surface with non-rational singularities, Wahl considered ``equisingularity'' of deformations via the blow-down transformation.
 Although the blow-down transformation is not always possible, we can still consider the ``equisingular deformation functor'' as follows.

-\begin{defn} Let $ U:= \Spec R$ be an affine normal surface over $k$ with a singularity at $p \in U$ and $f \colon X \rightarrow U$ a resolution of a singularity such that $f^{-1}(p)$ has SNC support.
+\begin{defn} Let $ U:= \Spec R$ be an affine normal surface over an algebraically closed field $k$ with a singularity at $p \in U$ and $f \colon X \rightarrow U$ a resolution of a singularity such that $f^{-1}(p)$ has SNC support.
 Wahl (\cite[(2.4)]{wahl}) defined an equisingular deformation of the resolution of a singularity as a deformation of $(X,E)$ whose ``blow-down'' can be defined.
-More precisely, he defined a functor $\ES_X \colon (Art)_{k} \rightarrow (Sets)$ by setting
+More precisely, he defined a functor $\ES_X \colon \Art_{k} \rightarrow (Sets)$ by setting